cgeoga/Vecchia.jl/README.md

 # If you have multiple i.i.d. samples, pass in a matrix where each column is a sample.
 const chunksize = 10
 const num_conditioning_chunks = 3
-const vecc = Vecchia.kdtreeconfig(dat, pts, chunksize, num_conditioning_chunks, kfn)
+const cfg = Vecchia.kdtreeconfig(dat, pts, chunksize, num_conditioning_chunks, kfn)

-# Now you can evaluate the likelihood:
+# Estimate like so, with the default optimizer being Ipopt and using autodiff
+# for all gradients and Hessians.
+TRUE Hessians are used in this estimation by
+# default, not expected Fisher matrices.
-const sample_p = ones(2)
+const mle = vecchia_estimate(cfg, some_init)
-Vecchia.nll(vecc, sample_p)

-# More interestingly, you can use AD very easily:
-using ForwardDiff
-obj(p) = Vecchia.nll(vecc, p)
-ForwardDiff.hessian(obj, sample_p)
 ```

-**See the example files for a complete demonstration of using `ForwardDiff`'s
+**See the example files for a heavily commented demonstration.**
-caching and the Ipopt optimizer for some seriously powerful and efficient
-maximum likelihood estimation.**

 The code is organized with modularity and user-specific applications in mind, so
 the primary way to interact with the approximation is to create a